Yaya-Cout/Nwagyu/src/reference/tutorial/4-snake-length.md

 Instead, we will simply use a for loop.

-We now need to know to which state do we want to init the list.
+We now need to know to which state do we want to initialize the list.
 In our case, zero initialization isn't correct, because it's a valid snake coordinates.
 `UINT16_MAX` contains the maximum value storable on an `uint16_t`, and shouldn't be reached during execution, so we will use that as uninitialized state marker.